 All documents outlining premiums, such as quotes, show how much insurance premium tax you're being charged.
 However, not all UK residents pay the tax, this applies to anyone who resides in the Channel Islands or Isle of Man.

-If you're involved in a road traffic collision in your van where you are not to blame, legal protection covers the costs of bringing a claim against the person responsible where there is a better than 50% chance of success.
+If you're involved in a road traffic collision in your van where you are not to blame, legal expenses covers the costs of bringing a claim against the person responsible where there is a better than 50% chance of success.

 No, you won't be covered if you don't get their details.
 It's important that you get their details, including their registration number, make, and model if we're to recover your losses from them.